usdot-jpo-ode/wzdx/spec-content/README.md

 [Restriction](/spec-content/objects/Restriction.md) | A restriction on a road event or lane, including type and value.
 [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | Describes a section of roadway and the limitations of how that section can be used.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
-[RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) | Information about a specific data source used to build a work zone data feed.
 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx `RoadEvent`.
 [TypeOfWork](/spec-content/objects/TypeOfWork.md) | A description of the type of work being done in a road event and an indication of if that work will result in an architectural change to the roadway.
 [WorkerPresence](/spec-content/objects/WorkerPresence.md) | Information about the presence of workers in the road event area.